 "Nothing", "Zero", or "Emptiness".

-If a space is truly empty, then “everything” has the possibility of being manifested.
+If a space is truly empty, then “everything” has the possibility of being born.
 “Emptiness” is very rich in resources.

 “Mu” can thus be considered similar to the concept of “less will get you more”.